ohduran/ohduran.github.io/03contact.md

 permalink: /contact/
 ---

-### Why is it so hard to contact you?
-Ubiquitous email access is engrained in our habits, and we have almost lost the ability to redesign our workdays so that we aren't reactive to notifications and emails.
-However, I'm not going to give all authority over to my mobile to determine my mindset.

-When it comes to email, it's the sender responsibility to convince the receiver that a reply is worthwhile.

-Let me be clear, __I want to talk to you__.
-We can both benefit from talking to each other.
-But the likelihood of poorly thought emails to waste our time is tremendous.
-[We can do better](/2018/08/deep-work).

-### I have something important that you should know.
+### I have something important you should know.
 What do I do?

 If you have something worth telling me, make time to compel a good case for why your email is worth considering and worth answering to, and __please, send it to me__.
 Or think twice whether you have to, and save yourself some time by not sending it.